 Pinterest respects the intellectual property rights of others and we expect people on Pinterest to do the same.
-It’s our policy—in appropriate circumstances and at our discretion—to disable or terminate the accounts of people who repeatedly infringe or are repeatedly charged with infringing copyrights or other intellectual property rights.

 If you'd prefer not to use this form, please send the following information to our designated copyright agent:

 If the work you’re reporting is an image, you can ask us to remove all copies of the image.
-At the beginning of your notice, just ask us to “remove all Pins that contain the image.”
+At the beginning of your report, just ask us to “remove all Pins that contain the image.”
 Please note that we can only remove identical copies of an image—if an image file has been resized or altered, we won’t be able to find or remove it.

-Send your completed DMCA notice to:
+Send your completed copyright report to:

 Pinterest Copyright Agent